-If you have not finished configuring a compact domain for the first time, you should return to Configuring a Compact Domain or Configuring a Compact Domain.
+If you have not finished configuring a compact domain for the first time, you should return to #unique_53 or #unique_121.

 If you are adding components to an existing compact domain, see Updating a Compact Domain.

 9.5 Updating a Compact Domain